Here's what nobody ever told you about sex

 • Jack How to have a healthy relationship.

-Just from this small sample of responses, some of the topics people said they’d have liked to learn about in sex-ed included: non-hetero relationships, STIs and what to do about them, contraception/pregnancy/terminations and their ‘side-effects’, recognising and dealing with abuse, recognising and knowing how to ask for consent and dealing with sexual pressure, understanding more about porn, self-pleasure, the practicalities and ‘doing’ of sex and how orgasms and libido happen for different people.
+Some of the topics people said they’d have liked to learn about in sex-ed included: non-hetero relationships, STIs and what to do about them, contraception/pregnancy/terminations and their side-effects, recognising and dealing with abuse, recognising and knowing how to ask for consent and dealing with sexual pressure, understanding more about porn, self-pleasure, the practicalities and "doing" of sex and how orgasms and libido happen for different people.
+Long list.

 If you want advice about abuse or relationships call or visit 1800RESPECT.